stevewatkins17/PythonForDataAnalysis/readme_3InterimProjects.md

 ## Week 1 - Introduction
 **Student Challenge 1.1** - Anaconda installed; open Jupyter Notebook, create any Python3 Notebook file.

 **Student Challenge 1.2** - Git installed; Github online account complete; clone your github repo to your local machine.

 ## Week 2 - Choose & Import a datasource into Python
-**Student Challenge 2.1** - Choose a datasource **Student Challenge 2.2** - import datasource into Python3 object (Pandas datafram or Python list of tuples) **Student Challenge 2.3** - display imported datasource (print to screen)
+**Student Challenge 2.1** - Choose a datasource

+**Student Challenge 2.2** - import datasource into Python3 object (Pandas datafram or Python list of tuples)

+**Student Challenge 2.3** - display imported datasource (print to screen)

 ## Week 3 - Interim Project 1 due
 Students will choose a partner to perform code review; partner will clone student's repo & execute project code successfully.

 ## Week 4 - Read/Write to relational DB
 **Student Challenge 4.1** - create a DB and a table inside the DB.
 Can be any relational, ACID-compliant DBMS (SQLite, Oracle, MSSQL, Mysql, postgresql, DB2 etc.) but we will focus on SQLite which is already implemented as part of Python3.

 **Student Challenge 4.2** - use SQL language to manipulate/clean/reformat data inside a DBMS table.

+**Student Challenge 4.3** - Using Python or SQL, recast a data column or element from 1 data type to another.

 ## Week 5 - Interim Project 2 due
 Students will choose a partner to perform code review; partner will clone student's repo & execute project code successfully.

 ## Week 6 - Data Transform/Aggregation

-Student Challenge 6.1 - Transform
+**Student Challenge 6.1** - Using Python or SQL, cast or convert data values from one state to another ("case" or "switch")

+**Student Challenge 6.2** - Using Python or SQL, transform your imported data set by aggregating it in some way.

 ## Week 7 - Interim Project 3 due
-Student Challenge 2.1 - Choose a datasource
+Students will choose a partner to perform code review; partner will clone student's repo & execute project code successfully.

 ## Week 8 - Final class
-Student Challenge 2.1 - Choose a datasource
+Final wrap-up & reviews